Paradox Service Terms

 A. DEFINITION OF CONFIDENTIAL INFORMATION

-As used in these Terms, “Confidential Information” means all confidential or proprietary information belonging to a Party (the “Disclosing Party”) and disclosed, made available to or learned by the other Party (the “Receiving Party”) during the Subscription Term, including, without limitation, technical, business, financial, marketing or other information of every kind or nature (including, without limitation, trade secrets, know-how and information relating to the technology, Services, Cloud Software, designs, specifications and prototypes, clients, business plans, promotional and marketing activities, finances and other business affairs of such Party), third-party confidential information, and the terms and conditions of the Agreement.
-Client Data will be considered Confidential Information.
+As used in the Agreement, “Confidential Information” means all confidential or proprietary information provided by or on behalf of a Party (the “Disclosing Party”) to the other Party (the “Receiving Party”) or its directors, officers, employees, consultants, contractors, auditors, Affiliates, Suppliers, Sub-Processors, legal and financial advisors, or other representatives who need to know such Confidential Information and who are under confidentiality and non-use restrictions at least as protective of Disclosing Party’s Confidential Information as this Agreement (collectively, “Representatives”) during a Subscription Term, including technical, business, financial, marketing or other information of every kind or nature (including trade secrets, know-how and information relating to the technology, Services, Cloud Software, designs, specifications and prototypes, clients, business plans, promotional and marketing activities, finances and other business affairs of such Party), third-party confidential information, and the terms and conditions of the Agreement.
+Client Data will be considered Confidential Information of Client.

 B. EXCLUSIONS.

-Confidential Information does not include any information that: (i) is or becomes generally available to the public through no improper action or inaction by the Receiving Party or any Representative of the Receiving Party; (ii) was properly in the Receiving Party’s possession or properly known by it, without restriction, prior to receipt from the Disclosing Party; (iii) was rightfully disclosed to the Receiving Party by a third party without restriction; (iv) is independently developed by the Receiving Party without use of or reference to the Disclosing Party’s Confidential Information; or (v) Disclosing Party has agreed in writing that Receiving Party may disclose, including without limitation, as set forth in Section 7(c) below.
+Confidential Information does not include any information that: (i) is or becomes generally available to the public through no improper action or inaction by the Receiving Party; (ii) was rightfully known by the Receiving Party or its Representatives, without restriction, prior to receipt from the Disclosing Party; (iii) is independently developed by the Receiving Party without use of or reference to the Disclosing Party’s Confidential Information; or (iv) Disclosing Party has agreed in writing that Receiving Party may disclose, including as set forth in Section 7(c) below.

 C. CONFIDENTIALITY OBLIGATIONS.

-Except as otherwise set forth in the Agreement, each Party will: (i) hold in strict confidence all Confidential Information of the other Party, (ii) use the Confidential Information solely to perform its obligations or exercise its rights under the Agreement, and (iii) not transfer, display, convey or otherwise disclose or make available all or any part of such Confidential Information to any person or entity other than to its directors, officers, employees, consultants, contractors, auditors, Affiliates, Suppliers, Sub-Processors, legal and financial advisors or other representatives (collectively, “Representatives”) who need to know such Confidential Information and who are under confidentiality obligations at least as protective of Disclosing Party’s Confidential Information as these Terms.
-Any action or inaction by a Representative of the Receiving Party that, if taken or failed to be taken by the Receiving Party, would constitute a breach of these Terms, will constitute a breach of the Agreement by the Receiving Party, and each Party will be responsible for any breaches of the Agreement by its Representatives.
-Each Party will use the same degree of care to protect the Disclosing Party’s Confidential Information as it uses to protect its own Confidential Information, but not less than reasonable care.
+Except as otherwise set forth in the Agreement, each Party will: (i) hold in strict confidence, and not transfer, convey or otherwise disclose or make available, the Confidential Information of the other Party, except to its Representatives, (ii) use the Confidential Information solely to perform its obligations or exercise its rights under the Agreement, and (iii) use the same degree of care to protect the other party’s Confidential Information as it uses to protect its own Confidential Information, but not less than reasonable care.
+Any action or inaction by a Representative of the Receiving Party that, if taken or failed to be taken by the Receiving Party, would constitute a breach of Section 7, will constitute a breach of Section 7 by the Receiving Party, and the Receiving Party will be responsible for any breaches by its Representatives.
 The Parties agree that the Confidential Information of the other Party is, and will remain, the property of such other Party.
 The Receiving Party obtains no right, title, interest, or license in or to any of the Confidential Information of the Disclosing Party except for the rights expressly set forth in the Agreement.

 D. PERMITTED DISCLOSURES.